ElKinoflop/Vozvan/README.md

   <li>46x MX Switches</li>
   <li>46x 1N4148 Diodes (plus any extras if you have buttons/encoders in the middle)</li>
   <li>Adhesive feet.
 If you are using the angle V version you may need thicker feet on the outer edges of the back feet as they are further rearwards</li>
+  <li>Optional - 2x 2u Plate Mount Stabilisers if you are making the stabbed layout</li>
   <li>Optional - WS2812B LEDs.
 There's enough pins on the controller to add some RGB if you want</li>
   <li>Optional - Rotary Encoder (EC11).
 There's enough pins on the controller to add and encoder if you want</li>
   <li>Optional - 12*12*7.3mm tactile push button(s).
 These fit into the breadboard if you want some extra button(s) in the middle</li>